 - IEEE Xplore Digital Library (IEEE = Institute of Electrical and Electronics Engineers).

-This is a selection of the most important conferences.
+This is a selection of the most relevant conferences.
 People usually refer to them by their short name (e.g. CHI or INTERACT).
 There are many more conferences and workshops but be aware that many lesser known conferences have a very mixed quality.

 - CHI: ACM Conference on Human Factors in Computing Systems Flagship conference of the field